glambengco/Classification-of-TikTok-Videos-Machine-Learning-Project/README.md

 ## Jupyter Notebook

 Full details of the data analysis and machine learning model development are available in the provided [Jupyter Notebook file](Classification_of_TikTok_Videos.ipynb).
+Note that GitHub has recurring issues with opening Jupyter Notebooks.
+To preview the notebook, open the notebook using [NBViewer](https://nbviewer.org/).

 ## Project Background